Skip to main content

 Center specialized in assisted fertilization

-When this is not possible, the center will propose the Medically Assisted Procreation techniques available to achieve pregnancy.
-The PMA Service of the Igea Nursing Home is made up of professionals (doctors, biologists, nursing staff) specialized in the diagnosis and treatment of sterility and infertility in couples.
-Most of the services are provided under an agreement with the SSN
+When this is not possible, the center will offer available medically assisted reproduction techniques to achieve pregnancy.
+The IGEA Clinic's assisted reproduction service is staffed by professionals (doctors, biologists, and nursing staff) specialized in the diagnosis and treatment of sterility and infertility in couples.
+Most services are provided under an agreement with the National Health Service (SSN).

 All procedures provided for in PMA techniques are performed in accordance with the current legal provisions on the matter.